-Tobacco, alcohol and other drug use and conception
+Tobacco, alcohol and drug use and conception

 Smoking and pregnancy

-Smoking in pregnancy or exposure to second-hand smoke reduces fertility and increases the risk of pregnancy complications.
+in pregnancy or exposure to second-hand smoke reduces fertility and increases the risk of pregnancy complications.
 To improve your own health and give your baby the best start in life, quit smoking before you try for a baby, and encourage your partner to do the same.

 Alcohol and pregnancy

-Alcohol can reduce both male and female fertility; even drinking lightly can reduce the likelihood of conception.
+can reduce both male and female fertility; even drinking lightly can reduce the likelihood of conception.
 In men, alcohol can impair fertility because it can cause impotence, reduce libido and affect sperm quality.